georgeslabreche/opssat-smartcam/README.md

 TheTensorFlow Lite inference API is meant for machine learning (ML) models on mobile and IoT devices but OPS-SAT's powerful on-board computer makes it possible to run it in space.
 Since image classification is a common problem, the model trained for the SmartCam app benefitted from [transfer Learning (TL)](https://www.tensorflow.org/tutorials/images/transfer_learning) to greatly reduce the complexity, time, and processing power required to train the model.

 The app was developed with accessibility and re-useability in mind; anyone can uplink their own TensorFlow Lite image classification model for the SmartCam to use without having to develop their own app.
-Multiple models can be chained into an image classification pipeline, with branching options, opening exciting possibilities for crowdsourced space segment AI operations.
+A future version will allow multiple models to be chained into an image classification pipeline, with branching options, opening exciting possibilities for crowdsourced space segment AI operations.

 ## Neural Networks
 The app can apply any .tflite neural network image classification model file trained with TensorFlow.
 The default model labels the images acquired by the spacecraft's camera as either "earth", "edge", or "bad".